Osamede: Production

-Osamde was first concieved as a stage production by producer Lilian Olubi and directed by Ayo Ajayi, with performances held during the 2021-2022 season at the Muson Centre in Lagos.
+Osamde was first conceived as a stage production by producer Lilian Olubi and directed by Ayo Ajayi, with performances held during the 2021-2022 season at the Muson Centre in Lagos.
 Recognizing the story's cinematic appeal, Olubi later brought on board director James Omokwe and writer Lolo Eremie onto the project for its screen adaption.
 The film is primarily in the indigenous Edo language—only 10% of the dialogue is in English, according to Egboh.
 Principal photography took place over 14 days in Edo State, in the villages of Fugar and Ososo, with all sets built entirely from scratch in close consultation with Benin historians.
 The cost of production was approximately ₦300 Million.

 Release date

 Osamede premiered on 17 May 2025 at the Cannes Film Market, Pavillon Afriques joining Akinola Davies Jr.'s My Father's Shadow, the first Nigerian film to be included in the official selection at Cannes.'
 Its Nigerian premiere took place on October 17.
+It was released in cinemas the USA and the United Kingdom on 28th November 2025.